mdn/content/files/en-us/web/http/status/402/index.md

 The HTTP **`402 Payment Required`** is a nonstandard client error status response code that is reserved for future use.

-Sometimes, this code indicates that the request can not be processed until the client makes a payment.
-Originally it was created to enable digital cash or (micro) payment systems and would indicate that the requested content is not available until the client makes a payment.
+Sometimes, this code indicates that the request cannot be processed until the client makes a payment.
+Originally, this code was created to enable digital cash or (micro) payment systems and would indicate that the requested content is not available until the client makes a payment.
 However, no standard use convention exists and different entities use it in different contexts.

 ## Status